 print(h.id, h.distance)

-Tell us your use case and rough scale.
-We'll follow up by email.
+Tell us your use case and rough scale — we'll follow up by email.